JuanCarlosC/express-autocrud/README.md

-# express-autocrud

 # Express AutoCRUD

-Automate creating a CRUD backend using a config file to auto generate mongoose models, express routes, and controllers for your resources.
+Automate creating a CRUD backend using a config file to auto generate mongoose models, express routes, controllers, and documentation for your resources.

 The perfect prototyping tool.